 Children FIRST Therapy has a long history of success and a bright future for growth and continued success in preparing children to reach their fullest potential because of the incredible therapists and early childhood development staff that are a part of our team.
 Our therapists provide the highest quality, most up-to-date physical, occupational and speech therapy to our kids.
 Our staff are all degree-level educated and provide incredible preschool education and family resource support.

 Nichole Bergam is the director of Children FIRST Therapy.
 She is a teacher with a Reading major and an Early Childhood Education minor from Eastern Washington University.
-Nichole has been a part of the Children FIRST Therapy for 9 years.
-She has been an Early Childhood Teacher for 13 Years.
-She collaborates with Spokane Gymnastics and teaches/coaches a few preschool classes.
+Nichole has been a part of the Children FIRST Therapy for 10 years.
+She has been an Early Childhood Teacher for 14 Years.
 Her passions are toddlers and nurturing family relationships.

 Nichole was a student teacher in a first grade classroom and has taught in ECEAP and kindergarten in the Central Valley School District.
 She is expanding her education with graduate courses in Special Education and regularly attends additional training in the field.